byousslib/bishoy-youssef-sdk/design.md

 `go install -v golang.org/x/tools/cmd/godoc@latest`

 Then run `godoc -http=:6060 &` to be able to view the documentation locally (on port 6060)

+## P.S.

+- In order not to clutter my personal github account, I have created this new account for the purpose of the task
+- I had to squash all the commits into one as the initial commits (when the repo was private) had the API hard coded